Tearsheet

 AI Analysis | Feedback

-GE Aerospace (symbol: GE) primarily sells to other companies.
-Its major customers fall into a few key categories:
+GE Aerospace (symbol: GE) primarily sells its products and services to other companies and government entities.
+Its major customers fall into the following categories:

 AI Analysis | Feedback